senarclens/senarclens.github.io/programming/cpp/wx/kdevelop.md

 The first two lines add the paths (after `-I`) to the list of directories to be searched for header files.
-The lines starting with `-D` are preprocessor definitions and get processed as if they appeared during translation in a `#define` directive.
+The lines starting with `-D` are preprocessor macro definitions and get processed as if they appeared during translation in a `#define` directive.

 ## KDevelop